 How to Create Target Table in Informatica

-Before we start to Create Target Table in Informatica, First connect to Informatica repository service with your Admin credentials and then Navigate to Target Designer.
+Before we start to Create Target Table in Informatica, First connect to the repository service with your Admin credentials and then Navigate to Target Designer.

 Once you select the Create option, a new window called Create Target table will be displayed:

-Once you are done filling the details, please click on the Create button to create a new empty table in our Informatica PowerCenter Target Designer.
+Once you are done filling in the details, please click on the Create button to create a new empty table in our PowerCenter Target Designer.

 We successfully created a new empty target table in Informatica Target Designer.

-To add new columns, we can edit the table definition by Right-click on the table definition and selecting the Edit..option from the context menu.
+To add new columns, we can edit the table definition by right-clicking on the table definition and selecting the Edit..option from the context menu.

 To alter or modify the existing table, we have to navigate to Columns Tab.
-Here we want to add new columns so, Please select the first button (before scissors symbol) as shown below.
-It opens an empty row to add Column Name, Data Type, Precision (if required), Scale (if needed).
+Here we want to add new columns, so please select the first button (before the scissors symbol) as shown below.
+It opens an empty row to add Column Name, Data Type, Precision (if required), and Scale (if needed).

 If it is a primary key, then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

 We added six columns with three NVarchar data types and three Numeric data types.
-Once you added the required columns, Click OK to close the Edit tables window
+Once you have added the required columns, Click OK to close the Edit tables window.

 From the below screenshot, see our newly created target table in Informatica.
 And also the table definition (Column Names and appropriate data types) inside our workspace.

-NOTE: The target tables we created in Informatica PowerCenter target designer will exist only in the target designer.
-If you want to add this table definition to SQL Server, we have to follow the steps we specified in Create Target table using Source Definition article (Starting from Step 1 to Step 8)
+NOTE: The target tables we created in Informatica PowerCenter will only exist in the target designer.
+If you want to add this table definition to SQL Server, we have to follow the steps we specified in Create Target table using the Source Definition article (Starting from Step 1 to Step 8)